Leveraging Splunk Log Management Tools

 From a single location, Splunk’s log management software allows correlation and analysis of:

 - Servers and Operating Systems

 - Identity Systems

-- Application, Database and Mobile
+- Application, Database, and Mobile

 The result?
-Reduced Mean Time To Resolution (MTTR), lowered monitoring costs, improved system uptime resulting in less negative impacts to customers and business operations, and support of strategic initiatives such as datacenter optimization and tool consolidation.
+Reduced Mean Time To Resolution (MTTR), lowered monitoring costs, improved system uptime resulting in less negative impacts to customers and business operations, and support of strategic initiatives such as data center optimization and tool consolidation.

 Splunk’s advanced, premium IT Service Intelligence (ITSI) app takes infrastructure monitoring to a new level by predicting and alerting on events before they happen.
-This is accomplished through the use of machine learning and Splunk’s Machine Learning Toolkit, which baselines normal operational patterns and use statistical measurements to determine threshold variability patterns.
+This is accomplished through the use of machine learning and Splunk’s Machine Learning Toolkit, which baselines normal operational patterns and uses statistical measurements to determine threshold variability patterns.